cowprotocol/docs/docs/mevblocker/searchers/bidding-on-transactions.md

+---
+sidebar_position: 2
+---

 # How to send backrun bundles to MEV Blocker RPC

 Bids can be submitted by any client with the relay url: https://rpc.mevblocker.io.

 However, you need to make sure that the first transaction of the bundle you send is the hash of the target transaction.

-Within the bundle itself, you need to make sure that the backrun transaction makes an ETH transfer to the fee recipient (which can either be `tx.origin` or a custom address; learn more about how to set up a custom address here), and the value of the transfer has to be the bid amount.
+Within the bundle itself, you need to make sure that the backrun transaction makes an ETH transfer to the fee recipient (which can either be `tx.origin` or a custom address; learn more about how to set up a custom address [here](../users-and-integrators/integrators/configuring-fee-recipient-address.md)), and the value of the transfer has to be the bid amount.

-To recap, a Merkle bid is a bundle with 2 transactions:
+To recap, a bundle has 2 transactions:

 - The hash of the target transaction
 - Your backrun - the backrun must pay the fee_recipient the bid with an Ether transfer